Stanford Junior and Infant School

 If you are experiencing online bullying or something else online has worried you please speak to an adult you trust, or you can talk to Childline at any time on 0800 1111 or at www.childline.org.uk.

-If you have a concern about a child or young person, you can contact our designated child protection leaders Mr Hawkins (Deputy Head) or Mrs Cawley (Learning Mentor).
+If you have a concern about a child or young person, you can contact our designated child protection leaders Mrs Hackfath (Head teacher) or Mrs Cawley (Learning Mentor Mentor).
 However please speak to any member of staff if you have a concern you think needs sharing as they will inform the relevant person.

 Or you can: